New Limits for Existence of Transverse Zero Sound in Fermi Liquid 3He: Introduction

 \section{Introduction}

-The Fermi liquid model, first proposed by Landau \cite{lan.57a} and expanded later by many others, lies at the foundation of theoretical condensed matter physics and our understanding of the Fermi liquid state.
-Nearly all the central predictions of Landau's model have been verified, including the existence of longitudinal zero sound in liquid \he \cite{abe.66}.
-Landau also predicted the existence of another propagating sound mode called transverse zero sound (TZS), where the polarization of the wave is perpendicular to the wavevector (Fig. \ref{fig:F1}\textbf{a}).
-Measurements by Roach \textit{et al.} \cite{roa.76} were initially believed to demonstrate the existence of TZS in \he\ but were later shown by Flowers \textit{et al.} \cite{flo.76} to be the result of an incoherent quasiparticle excitation.
+The Fermi liquid model, proposed by Landau, \cite{lan.57a} and expanded upon later by many others, lies at the foundation of theoretical condensed matter physics and our understanding of the Fermi liquid state.
+Nearly all the central predictions of Landau's model have been verified, including the existence of longitudinal zero sound in liquid \he \,\cite{abe.66}.
+Landau also predicted the existence of another propagating sound mode, called transverse zero sound (TZS), where the polarization of the wave is perpendicular to the wavevector.
+Measurements by Roach \textit{et al.} \cite{roa.76} were initially believed to demonstrate the existence of TZS in \he\, but were later shown by Flowers \textit{et al.} \cite{flo.76} to be the result of an incoherent quasiparticle excitation.

-In the superfluid state, it was originally expected that transverse sound would be even harder to detect as the number of unpaired quasiparticles reduces with temperature.
-However, it was shown by Moores and Sauls that a new effect contributes to the stress tensor and is, in fact, much stronger than in the Fermi liquid case \cite{moo.93}.
-At frequencies above the imaginary squashing mode (ISQ) off-resonant coupling to this collective mode of the order parameter, drive current fluctuations leading to a strongly propagating TZS mode and the acoustic Faraday effect, demonstrated by Lee \textit{et al.} \cite{lee.99}.
-Superfluid \he\ thus remains the only fluid where transverse sound waves have been observed.
-However, in the present work we revisit the normal Fermi liquid state to search for the last unverified prediction of Landau.
+It was originally expected that transverse sound would be more difficult to detect in the superfluid state as the number of unpaired quasiparticles reduces with temperature.
+However, it was shown by Moores and Sauls that a coupling to the collective modes of the superfluid state contributes to the stress tensor in a manner much stronger than Landau's predicted mode in the degenerate Fermi liquid\cite{moo.93}.
+This coupling supports a propagating transverse sound mode which exhibits an acoustic Faraday effect.
+Both were experimentally demonstrated by Lee \textit{et al.}\,\cite{lee.99}.
+That work led to the discovery of a new order parameter collective mode\cite{dav.08b}.
+At this date, superfluid \he\ remains the only fluid where transverse sound waves have been observed.
+In the present work we revisit the normal Fermi liquid state to search for the last unverified prediction of Landau, using the results in the superfluid as a quantitative reference.

-In a Fermi liquid, the shape of the Fermi surface governs the quasi-particle excitation energies and interactions between particles leading to changes in the quasi-particle distribution function, $n_{\bm{k}}$.
-Landau showed that the Fermi liquid interactions can be modeled as distortions of the Fermi surface in momentum space, as seen in Fig. \ref{fig:F1}(a).
-The Fermi surface can be thought of as a vibrating membrane and the interactions can be projected onto different angular momentum channels for corresponding distortions of the Fermi surface.
+In a Fermi liquid, low-energy quasiparticle excitations near a degenerate Fermi surface respond to external fields, leading to changes in the quasi-particle distribution function, $n_{\bm{k}}$.
+Landau showed that the response of the Fermi liquid, determined by the interactions of these quasiparticles, can be modeled as distortions of the Fermi surface in momentum space, as seen in Fig.\ref{fig:F1}A. The Fermi surface can be thought of as a vibrating membrane and the interactions can be projected onto a basis of different angular momentum channels for the corresponding distortions of the Fermi surface.